I’m a QO expert. Not sure what that means? What a noob. It stands for Quora Optimization. Get with the times slacker.

 Ask a question (you can ask anonymously) on Quora, and you’ll be surprised what kind of ex-employees and other knowledgeable folks come out of the woodwork.

-4. SEO – Link Building
+4. Search Engine Optimization – Link Building

 I’m hesitant to add this one because I can see this being where “marketers” who suck at their job start spamming the site and ruining it for everyone.
 Marketing doesn’t ruin things…bad marketing does.

-In the spirit of being thorough however, this is something that’s important and so it should be included.
+In the spirit of being thorough however, SEO is something that’s important and so it should be included.
 Whenever someone links to your site or blog from a quora answer or comment, it does send a trackback.
 It’s a little unusual for sites like this, who would usually use no-follow links to reduce spam.

 My best advice… use Quora honestly and let the links build organically.